VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

 Hello from the far north.
-After spending X hours researching online, I decided to create my own post, even though it's actually a common problem that never seems to have a solution.
+After spending X hours researching online, I've decided to create my own post, even though this is actually a common problem that never seems to have a solution.

-First of all: my wife and I drive identical cars.
-They are both 2004 3BG Passats, with a BDG engine and automatic transmission, and have similar mileage, around 350,000 kilometers.
+First of all, my wife and I drive identical cars.
+They are both 2004 3BG Passats with a BDG engine and automatic transmission, and they have similar mileage, around 350,000 kilometers.

 Problem:

 My wife's Passat is running rough at idle.
 That is, within a certain temperature range (usually between 45 and 85 degrees Celsius of water temperature), the engine has slight misfires every few seconds.
-I checked with VCDS and noticed that with every misfire, the injection timing jumps from approximately 2 degrees before top dead center (BTDC) to 7 degrees BTDC.
+I checked with VCDS and noticed that with each misfire, the injection timing jumps from approximately 2 degrees before top dead center to 7 degrees before top dead center.

-The engine then briefly "stutters" and then runs smoothly again with the correct fuel injection timing.
+The engine then briefly "stutters" and then runs normally again with the correct fuel injection timing.
 However, the problem only occurs within a specific temperature range.
-"So, when starting the engine from cold, it runs smoothly until it reaches a certain temperature.
-However, after driving for a while and the water temperature reaches around 90 degrees..."
+That is, it runs smoothly when starting cold until it reaches a certain temperature, and it also runs smoothly after driving for a while if the water temperature is around 90 degrees Celsius.

-"Then there are no more interruptions.
-And the problem only occurs when the engine is idling.
+"Then there are no more interruptions either.
+And the problem only occurs when idling.
 That is, with the transmission in neutral (N) or park (P).
-When a gear is engaged, the idle remains stable and without interruptions, even within the problematic temperature range.
-The same is true when the engine speed is slightly increased.
-That is, everything is fine from approximately 900 RPM.
+When a gear is engaged, the idle speed remains stable and without interruptions even within the problematic temperature range.
+The same applies if you slightly increase the engine speed.
+In other words, everything is fine from approximately 900 RPM onwards.
 The error memory is empty!
 The timing belt is new, and the fuel pump is precisely adjusted.
 The temperature sensor has also been replaced as a preventative measure.
-The engine always has full power."
-Just those occasional idle misfires.
+The engine always delivers full power.
+However, the idle interruptions persist."

 Back to top Profile PM